Peacock in the Desert: The Royal Arts of Jodhpur, India March 4–August 19, 2018

-Centuries of royal treasures from Jodhpur, India, come to the United States for the first time.
+Centuries of royal treasures from India come to the United States for the first time, in an epic presentation.
 Peacock in the Desert: The Royal Arts of Jodhpur, India features masterpieces and relics—never before seen beyond palace walls—that illustrate the history and artistic legacy of the Rathore dynasty.

 The exhibition showcases nearly four centuries of artistic creation from the kingdom of Marwar-Jodhpur, in the northwestern state of Rajasthan.
-Lavishly made ceremonial objects, finely crafted arms and armor, sumptuous jewels, intricately carved furnishings, and more outline the dynamic history of the Marwar-Jodhpur region and the Rathore dynasty that ruled it for more than seven centuries.
+Lavishly made ceremonial objects; finely crafted arms and armor; sumptuous jewels; a monumental 17th-century court tent; intricately carved furnishings; a Rolls-Royce; a 1944 L-5 Sentinel aircraft; and more outline the dynamic history of the Marwar-Jodhpur region and the Rathore dynasty that ruled it for more than 700 years.

 The illustrated exhibition catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).

 ► Treat Yourself!

 Chef Kiran Verma of Kiran’s restaurant, 2925 Richmond Avenue, created yummy offerings inspired by Peacock in the Desert and featuring authentic Rajasthani cuisine.
 See the menu

 Tickets, available online and on-site, include access to the Museum’s art collections.

 |Senior (65+ with ID), Military (with ID),

 |Child (12 & younger)||Free|